 If I didn’t want the best for Fabric, I wouldn’t offer my advice.

 I recommend all companies interested in micro-fulfillment to invite Fabric to participate in their micro-fulfillment RFP process.

-Sixth Place Goes to Dematic
+Seventh Place Goes to Dematic

 Dematic is a 201-year-old company yet its micro-fulfillment solution didn’t become commercially available until 2019.